Inzaniak/comfyui-ranbooru/readme.md

 - `max_weight_tags`: An integer that represents the number of words to be selected.
 - `order`: A string that represents the order in which the words will be selected.
 It can be 'random' or 'ordered'.

+### PromptBackground
+The `PromptBackground` function is used to add a background context to a given prompt.
+- `prompt`: A string that represents the prompt to be given a background context.
+- `background`: A string that represents the background context to be added to the prompt.

 ## Found an issue?
 If you found an issue with the extension, please report it in the issues section of this repository.